 The SCBBO will ensure prospective subgrantees deploying facilities meet the minimum qualifications for financial capability as outlined in the BEAD NOFO.
-The financial capabilities of an applicant must be certified via attestation that 1) they will have available funds for all project costs that exceed the amount of the grant and 2) they will comply with all program requirements, including service milestones.
+The financial capabilities of an applicant must be certified via attestation that they will have available funds for all project costs that exceed the amount of the grant, and that they will comply with all program requirements, including service milestones.
 To the extent the SCBBO disburses funding to subgrantees, it will only occur upon completion of the associated tasks.
-Each prospective subgrantee must also certify that it has, and will continue to have, sufficient financial resources to cover its eligible costs for the Project until such time as the SCBBO authorizes additional disbursements.
+Each prospective subgrantee must also certify that it has and will continue to have sufficient financial resources to cover its eligible costs for the Project until such time as the SCBBO authorizes additional disbursements.

-Subgrantees will be required to provide a letter of credit (LOC) prior to the execution of any agreement by the SCBBO.
-A LOC template will be modeled after the Federal Communications Commission's (FCC) Rural Digital Opportunity Fund (RDOF) letter of credit.

-As an initial step during the application process, and consistent with NTIA's Notice of Programmatic Waiver that was issued on Nov.
-1, 2023 (https://broadbandusa.ntia.gov/funding-programs/policies-waivers/BEAD-Letter-of-Credit-Waiver), prospective subgrantees shall be required to submit a LOC from a bank or any United States credit union that:

-- (a) is insured by the National Credit Union Administration; and - (b) has a credit union safety rating issued by Weiss of B- or better that meets eligibility requirements consistent with those set forth in 47 C.F.R. § 54.804(c)(2) committing to issue an irrevocable standby LOC, utilizing the SCBBO form template, to the prospective subgrantee.

-Prior to entering any subgrantee agreement, each prospective subgrantee shall obtain an irrevocable standby LOC, which shall be acceptable in all respects to the SCBBO and in a value of no less than 10 percent of the subaward amount.
-The SCBBO may adopt rules under which a subgrantee may obtain a new LOC or renew its existing LOC so that it is valued at a lesser amount than originally required by the SCBBO upon verification that the subgrantee has met optional or required service milestones.

-In no event, however, shall the LOC have a value of less than 10 percent of the subaward amount.
-Inclusive of the LOC, a prospective subgrantee shall also provide an opinion letter from legal counsel clearly stating, subject only to customary assumptions, limitations, and qualifications, that in a proceeding under Title 11 of the United States Code, 11 U.S.C. § 101 et seq. (the "Bankruptcy Code"), the bankruptcy court would not treat the letter of credit or proceeds of the letter of credit as property of the winning subgrantee's bankruptcy estate under Section 541 of the Bankruptcy Code.
+Subgrantees will be required to provide a letter of credit prior to the execution of any agreement by the SCBBO.
+A letter of credit template will be modeled after the Federal Communications Commission (FCC), Rural Digital Opportunity Fund (RDOF) letter of credit.
+As an initial step during the application process, prospective subgrantees shall be required to submit a letter from a bank that meets eligibility requirements consistent with those set forth in 47 C.F.R. § 54.804(c)(2) committing to issue an irrevocable standby letter of credit, utilizing the SCBBO form template, to the prospective subgrantee.
+The letter shall at a minimum provide the dollar amount of the letter of credit and the issuing bank's agreement to follow the terms and conditions of the SCBBO's model letter of credit.
+Prior to entering into any subgrantee agreement, each prospective subgrantee shall obtain an irrevocable standby letter of credit, which shall be acceptable in all respects to the SCBBO and in a value of no less than 25 percent of the subaward amount.
+The SCBBO may adopt rules under which a subgrantee may obtain a new letter of credit or renew its existing letter of credit so that it is valued at a lesser amount than originally required by the SCBBO upon verification that the subgrantee has met optional or required service milestones.
+In no event, however, shall the letter of credit have a value of less than 25 percent of the subaward amount.
+Inclusive of the letter of credit, a prospective subgrantee shall also provide an opinion letter from legal counsel clearly stating, subject only to customary assumptions, limitations, and qualifications, that in a proceeding under Title 11 of the United States Code, 11 U.S.C. § 101 et seq. (the "Bankruptcy Code"), the bankruptcy court would not treat the letter of credit or proceeds of the letter of credit as property of the winning subgrantee's bankruptcy estate under Section 541 of the Bankruptcy Code.

-The LOC requirement is waived where:

-- (a) During the application process, prospective subgrantees are required to submit a letter from a company holding a certificate of authority as an acceptable surety on federal bonds as identified in the Department of Treasury Circular 570 committing to issue a performance bond to the prospective subgrantee.
-The letter shall at a minimum provide the dollar amount of the performance bond. - (b) Prior to entering any subgrantee agreement, each prospective subgrantee obtains a performance bond, acceptable in all respects to the Eligible Entity and in a value of no less than 100 percent of the subaward amount.

-Where a subgrantee chooses to exercise the option to obtain a performance bond under this waiver, the requirement that the subgrantee "provide with its LOC an opinion letter from legal counsel clearly stating, subject only to customary assumptions, limitations, and qualifications, that in a proceeding under Title 11 of the United States Code, 11 U.S.C. § 101 et seq. (the "Bankruptcy Code"), the bankruptcy court would not treat the letter of credit or proceeds of the LOC as property of the winning subgrantee's bankruptcy estate under Section 541 of the Bankruptcy Code" is waived.

-The SCBBO has requested a limited waiver for the BEAD Letter of Credit from NTIA in certain circumstances, including the following situations: Large Existing SC Company: 1) Subrecipient parent company has \$100 million telecommunications or electric plant in production in the State of South Carolina and 2) Subrecipient agrees to get paid at the end of the project.
-Smaller Project, Proven Company: 1) Subrecipient agrees to get paid at the end of the project and 2) Proposed project is less than \$5M total BEAD funds with no Davis-Bacon requirements and 3) SCBBO has a proven track record with the subrecipient of completing projects on time and budget.
+The SCBBO has requested a limited waiver for the BEAD Letter of Credit from the NTIA in certain circumstances, including the following situations: Large Existing SC Company 1) Subrecipient parent company has \$100 million telecommunications or electric plant in production in the State of South Carolina; and, 2) Subrecipient agrees to get paid at the end of the project.
+Smaller Project, Proven Company 1) Subrecipient agrees to get paid at the end of the project; and, 2) Proposed project is less than \$5M total BEAD funds with no Davis-Bacon requirements; and, 3) SCBBO has a proven track record with the subrecipient of completing projects on time/budget.